mnieber/dodo-commands/doc/installation.rst

     $(dodo activate --latest)

-If you wish to be able to toggle the automatic activation on and off, read about the :ref:`autostart` command.
+If you wish to be able to toggle the automatic activation on and off, read about :ref:`autostart`.

 Step 6: (Optional) Tweak global configuration
 =============================================